Advanced Soil Health Training

 The use of cover crops, reduced tillage and improved nutrient management requires a system change supported by science, local research and knowledgeable technical advisors.
 There is a tremendous need in Illinois to increase the number of farmers, retailers, CCAs, and conservation practitioners who better understand the science of soil health and the interrelated set of production management changes required to transition to this new system.

-Listen to some testimonials from our previous Soil Health Specialist Graduates
+Watch our 2017-2018 Promo Video and a few testimonials from our previous Soil Health Specialist Graduates

 Joe Rothermel's (Champaign County farmer and Chairman of the Champaign County Soil and Water Conservation District) father was a conventional farmer most of his life, but in 1992, he tried no-till planting.
-In order to learn more than what dad was teaching him, Joe began attending local and regional ag meetings.
+In order to learn more than what dad was teaching him, Joe began attending local and regional agriculture meetings.
 Hearing directly from researchers, professionals, and other farmers, Joe continued to learn more in order to satisfy his natural curiosity.